 He attended Congressman Steve King’s Conservative Principles Conference in Des Moines.
 The event was attended by other potential presidential candidates Herman Cain, Michele Bachman, Haley Barbour, John Bolton, and Newt Gingrich.
 Here he addressed the issue of the inefficiency of too many levels in government bureaucracies.
-He made the point to the group that the military and the Catholic Church–of course vastly different–have survived and prospered quite nicely for thousands of years in different cultures all over the world with only about a dozen or so levels.
-He asked the question: why should the government have more levels than these two long lasting groups?
+He made the point to the group that the military has survived and prospered quite nicely for thousands of years in different cultures all over the world with only about a dozen or so levels.
+He asked the question: why should the government have more levels than this long lasting institution?
 He later met John Bolton who seemed to be impressed with his remarks.

 Spoke at the annual Octoberfest of the Rockingham County Republican Party at the 200 year old Stone Church in Newmarket, New Hampshire.
 He and state party chairman Wayne MacDonald discussed issues and Vern’s book Overcoming Legal Abuse as an American Entrepreneur which the chairman had read earlier.
 The event was attended among others by gubernatorial candidate Ovide Lamontagne and former state party chairman Jack Kimball.
 Fosters Daily Democrat and Seacoast online covered the event

 Forbes magazine tax expert Kelly Erb interviewed Vern as holder of a CPA certificate concerning his views on America’s tax system.